GalaxyHBXY/Extracting-data-from-documents-for-data-science/README.md

    - Please refer to the `Labeling` section for more information.

-5. Running the OCR program on each image in `.../selected/` that retrieves the text in the certain area (nearest valid block).
+5. Running the OCR program on each image in the directory specified in `2` that retrieves the text in the certain area (nearest valid block).

 6. Save the outputs into a JSON file for further analysis